daatt/rangeMaster/memory-bank/architecture.md

   - Contains viewport settings for proper mobile display
   - Links to the Phaser CDN
   - Contains basic styling for the game canvas
-  - Links to main.js script
+  - Links to main.js script with type="module" for ES6 module support

 #### main.js
 - **Purpose**: Initializes the Phaser game instance with configuration
 - **Key Features**:
+  - Imports the scene classes using ES6 module syntax
   - Defines game dimensions (800x600)
   - Configures the physics engine (Arcade)
-  - Sets up the initial scene
+  - Sets up the scene array with all available scenes
-  - Contains placeholder methods for the default scene (preload, create, update)
+  - Initializes the game with the StartScreen as the default scene

+### Scene Files

+#### scenes/StartScreen.js
+- **Purpose**: Provides the main menu interface for the game
+- **Key Features**:
+  - Displays the game title "RANGE MASTER"
+  - Presents interactive "PLAY" button that transitions to the GameScreen scene
+  - Presents interactive "OPTIONS" button that transitions to the OptionsMenu scene
+  - Implements hover effects for buttons with color changes
+  - Uses Phaser's text objects for UI elements

+#### scenes/GameScreen.js
+- **Purpose**: Contains the actual gameplay elements and mechanics
+- **Key Features**:
+  - Loads and displays the driving range background
+  - Preloads game assets (ball, targets)
+  - Provides a "Back to Menu" button for returning to the StartScreen
+  - Prepared structure for implementing gameplay mechanics in future steps
+  - Will eventually handle ball physics, target interactions, and scoring

+#### scenes/OptionsMenu.js
+- **Purpose**: Provides user-configurable settings for the game
+- **Key Features**:
+  - Displays "OPTIONS" title
+  - Implements a togglable sound setting (ON/OFF)
+  - Presents a "BACK" button to return to the StartScreen
+  - Uses state variable (soundEnabled) to track current settings
+  - Demonstrates interactive UI elements with hover effects

 ### Directory Purposes

 #### scenes/
-- Will contain separate Phaser Scene classes for different game states
+- Contains separate Phaser Scene classes for different game states
-- Future implementation:
-  - StartScreen.js: Main menu scene
-  - GameScreen.js: Actual gameplay scene
-  - Each scene will have its own lifecycle methods (preload, create, update)
+- Each scene implements the standard Phaser lifecycle methods:
+  - constructor: Sets up the scene key
+  - preload: Loads necessary assets
+  - create: Sets up game objects and UI elements
+  - update: Handles frame-by-frame logic (when needed)

 #### objects/
 - Will contain classes for game entities